6-ingredient Lemon And Ricotta Cake

 Slices of a ricotta lemon loaf cake on a wooden cutting board

-More easy loaf cake recipes
+More classy but simple cake recipes

 A fork of ricotta lemon loaf cake being eaten from a slice on a pink patterned plate